grain-lang/grain/docs/contributor/compiler_walkthrough.md

 The internals pretty much never need to be touched 🙏, though it's sometimes necessary to make changes to how we make calls to the typechecker in [typed/typemod.re](https://github.com/grain-lang/grain/blob/main/compiler/src/typed/typemod.re) or [typed/typecore.re](https://github.com/grain-lang/grain/blob/main/compiler/src/typed/typecore.re).

 After typechecking a module, we're left with a typedtree.
-Which you can find the definition for in [typed/typedtree.re](https://github.com/grain-lang/grain/blob/main/compiler/src/typed/typedtree.re).
+You can find the definition in [typed/typedtree.re](https://github.com/grain-lang/grain/blob/main/compiler/src/typed/typedtree.re).

 ## Typed Well-formedness